bb1000/lecture-notes/_sources/cmdlab.md

 ~~~

 Inside each text files put:

-a) first line: path to file
+* first line: the full path to the folder containing the current file
-b) second line: name of file
+* second line: name of file

 ## B